 Most importantly you will learn how to shoot deliberately because you will understand how to really “see” your subjects.
-And your family will thank you for it, as now you will be able to create images that are joyful, authentic and meaningful.
+And your family and clients will thank you for it, as now you will be able to create images that are authentic and meaningful.

-Find out how to apply street and documentary approach in your family pictures.
+Find out how to apply street and documentary approach in your family and professional photographs.
 Bring photojournalistic principles into practice and start creating your family history with the art of storytelling through still images.
 And do that without even looking at your camera setting, without a new lens, camera or any new equipment.
 It’s all about your head and heart.

 I will share with you all the techniques that I use to capture real honest moments.
 I’ll explain how to approach the scene, what to look for and how to stay present at the moment to capture authentic and timeless images.
 By giving you a very simple set of guidelines I will give you the tools that you can immediately use to become a master of the art of observation.

 Learn how to stop taking the ” Smile! and look at the camera honey.” photos.
-Leave the posed pictures behind and find out how to capture real, genuine, emotional images of your family.
+Leave the posed pictures behind and find out how to capture real, genuine, emotional images of your family and clients.
 Images that in 40 years will remind you not only how they use to look like, but who they ware at the time.